RedisLabs/redislabs-docs/content/rs/databases/active-active/data-types/_index.md

 Even though they look identical to standard Redis data types, there are specific rules that govern the handling of conflicting concurrent writes for each data type.

-As conflict handling rules differ between data types, some commands have slightly different requirements in Active-Active databases vs standard Redis databases.
+As conflict handling rules differ between data types, some commands have slightly different requirements in Active-Active databases versus standard Redis databases.